-MANNER OF DEATH OF CASES REVIEWED BY THE CFRC IN 2011
+MANNER OF DEATH OF CASES REVIEWED BY THE CFRC IN 2012

 Manners of death are categorized as Natural, Accidental, Homicide, Suicide or Undetermined.
-The manner of death is determined based on information provided by investigative bodies and by examination of the decedent
+The manner of death is determined based on information provided by investigative bodies and by examination of the decedent.

-In 2011, the Committee reviewed data associated with 119 infants, children, and youth deaths.
-Seventy-seven of these deaths (65%) involved infants, children and youth who died of natural causes and thirty (25%) were infants, children and youth whose deaths were the result of a homicidal act.
-Of the remaining fatalities reviewed, six deaths were classified as Undetermined, and five as Accidents.
-One fatality was due to an act of suicide.
+In 2012, the Committee reviewed data associated with 109 infants, children, and youth deaths.
+Seventy-three of these deaths (67%) involved infants, children and youth who died of natural causes and twenty-four (22%) were infants, children and youth whose deaths were the result of a homicidal act.
+Of the remaining fatalities reviewed, seven deaths were classified as Undetermined, and five as Accidents.

-Figure 1: 2011 CFRC Decedents Manner of Death N=119
+Figure 1: 2012 CFRC Decedents Manner of Death